-(15) Ensure that scholar accomplishments (e.g., public service, awards, program implementation demonstrating improved child outcomes) will be reported in annual and final performance reports; and
+(ix) Scholar accomplishments (e.g., public service, awards, publications, conference presentations) will be reported in annual and final performance reports; and

-(16) Ensure that annual data will be submitted on each scholar who receives grant support (OMB Control Number 1820-0686).
-The primary purposes of the data collection are to track the service obligation fulfillment of scholars who receive funds from OSEP grants and to collect data for program performance measure reporting under the Government Performance and Results Act of 1993 (GPRA).
-Applicants are encouraged to visit the Personnel Development Program Data Collection System (DCS) website at https://pdp.ed.gov/osep for further information about this data collection requirement.
-Typically, data collection begins in January of each year, and grantees are notified by email about the data collection period for their grant, although grantees may submit data as needed, year-round.
-This data collection must be submitted electronically by the grantee and does not supplant the annual grant performance report required of each grantee for continuation funding (see 34 CFR 75.590).
-Data collection includes the submission of a signed, completed Pre-Scholarship Agreement and Exit Certification for each scholar funded under an OSEP grant (see paragraph (d)(4) of this priority).
+(x) Annual data will be submitted on each scholar who receives grant support (OMB Control Number 1820-0686).
+The primary purposes of the data collection are to track the service obligation fulfillment of scholars who receive funds from OSEP grants and to collect data for program performance measure reporting under 34 CFR 75.110.
+Data collection includes the submission of a signed, completed pre-scholarship agreement and exit certification for each scholar funded under an OSEP grant (see paragraph (f)(4)(i) of this priority).
+Applicants are encouraged to visit the Personnel Development Program Data Collection System website at https://pdp.ed.gov/osep for further information about this data collection requirement.

-Competitive Preference Priorities:

-Within Absolute Priorities 1 and 2, we give competitive preference to applications that address Competitive Preference Priorities 1 and 2.
-Under 34 CFR 75.105(c)(2)(i), we award an additional 3 points to an application that meets Competitive Preference Priority 1 and an additional 3 points to an application that meets Competitive Preference Priority 2.
-The total maximum points we may award an application that chooses to address all of the competitive preference priorities is 6.
-Applicants should indicate in the abstract which competitive preference priorities are addressed.
+Competitive Preference Priority: Within this absolute priority, we give competitive preference to applications that address the following priority.
+Under 34 CFR 75.105(c)(2)(i), we award an additional 3 points to an application that meets the Competitive Preference Priority.
+Applicants should indicate in the abstract if they are addressing the competitive preference priority.